Language selection

 4. An analysis of the comments and information received following publication of the proposal in June 2017

 Among the 20 important coral and sponge concentration areas examined, 11 were chosen for conservation.
 In identifying the conservation areas to be established, Fisheries and Oceans Canada made significant efforts to minimize the impact of these new measures on concerned Aboriginal groups and all stakeholders in the harvesting sector.
-The maps presenting the selected conservation areas, as well as maps of these areas superimposed on the geographic distribution of annual landed values, are available under Resources.
+The maps presenting the selected conservation areas, as well as maps of these areas superimposed on the geographic distribution of annual landed values, are available below.

 Maps